 Understanding and Then Faith

-In his Evidences (1935), he wrote, “The non-existence of God cannot be conceived if we are to retain meaning for our words” (13).
-He rejected any form of reasoning which “assumes the knowability of this universe whether or not God exists” (36).
+Van Til claimed that, unless God exists, no understanding can be possible to man.
+He wrote, “The non-existence of God cannot be conceived if we are to retain meaning for our words” (Van Till, Evidences, 1935, pg.
+13).
+He rejected any form of reasoning which “assumes the knowability of this universe whether or not God exists” (pg.
+36).